Srmortal/ecommerce-app/README.md

 ---

 ## Project Idea
 An Android e-Commerce application built using Jetpack Compose that enables users to register, log in, browse products, search, add to cart, manage wishlist, and checkout.
-The backend uses Firebase for auth and SQLite for offline storage; product data is fetched via the DummyJSON API.
+The backend uses Firebase for auth; product data is fetched via the DummyJSON API.

 ---